VowpalWabbit/vowpalwabbit.github.io/_efficiency/speed.md

 title: Speed
 order: 1
 module_id: speed
-description: VW handles learning problems with any number of sparse features.
-Vowpal Wabbit was the first published tera-scale learner.
+description: Vowpal Wabbit handles learning problems with any number of sparse features.
+It is the first published tera-scale learner.

 ---